spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 - The plugin MUST implement a [Plugin Interface](#plugin-interface) which is provided by an extension module.

 **Guidelines**
-- Plugin name should be unique and give and overview about the behaviour that the plugin delivers (consider developers searching a plugin in a catalog across the framework only by plugin name).
+- Plugin name should be unique and give and overview about the behaviour that the plugin delivers (consider developers searching a plugin in a catalog across SCOS features only by plugin name).

 **Example**